ronyv/NewsReader_Android/README.md

 The "Hackearth News" android app is an app to view , read and interact with the newsfeeds coming from any server.
 This app will load the source url of the news in a browser window which is implemented within the app, giving better user experience.

+## APK file :
+You can download the apk file directly from the following dropbox link : https://www.dropbox.com/s/gczzr2dyrowx4k3/NewsReader.apk?dl=0

 ## Major functional implementations

   1. Fetch, parse JSON data from a server url (https://api.myjson.com/bins/12sapp) and display it as a listview.